-Yogi Bear Honey Fried Chicken
+Eat at Yogi Bear Honey Fried Chicken

 The only remaining survivor of what once was a successful chain all around South Carolina, this nostalgic bastion of a time gone by serves up some of the best fried chicken in all the land.
-Take a trip to Hartsville, SC and enjoy a “pic-a-nic” basket a-la-Yogi Bear.
+Take a trip to Hartsville, SC, and enjoy a “pic-a-nic” basket a-la-Yogi Bear.

 The menu still has a lot of the original offerings like the Boo Boo Basket, the Beehive, and the Jellystone Box of Chicken.

-You’ll know you’re at the right place when a giant roadside Yogi bear neon sign greets you!
+You’ll know you’re at the right place when a giant roadside Yogi Bear neon sign greets you!
 It’s definitely one of the most unique South Carolina attractions!

-Mountain Bridge Wilderness Area
+Hike in the Mountain Bridge Wilderness Area

 If you find yourself in South Carolina during autumn, you’ll definitely want to stop at the Mountain Bridge Wilderness Area.
 The views you can take in give the phrase “sightseeing in South Carolina” a whole new definition.

-Take a hike to Jones Gap Falls, one of the most beautiful waterfalls in the whole state (keep an eye open for white-tail deer.
+Take a hike to Jones Gap Falls, one of the most beautiful waterfalls in the whole state.
+Keep an eye open for white-tail deer.

 It was established by Louise Miller Cohen, a native islander, who is a direct descendant of the cabin’s original owner.
 She is known to give tours and help visitors learn what life on the island was like before a bridge to the mainland was built in 1956.